-Slake is a program dedicated to the analysis of the liquefaction hazard of soils subjected to seismic loads, based on the exploitation of in situ tests.
+Slake is a software dedicated to the analysis of the liquefaction hazard of soils subjected to seismic loads, from the exploitation of in situ tests.

-- implementation of the NCEER reference method for the calculation of safety factors againt liquefaction.
+- Implementation of the NCEER reference method (Youd & Idriss, 2001) for the calculation of safety factors for liquefaction hazard.

-- a transparent implementation of the calculation with full control on all modeling parameters and hypothesis.
+- Transparent implementation of the calculation with full control over all modelling parameters and assumptions

-- customizable calculation reports for representing input datat and analysis results.
+- Generation of configurable calculation reports for the representation of input data and analysis results